 Besides the usual input-spec forms (see connections), an input-spec can be just the signal base name, in which case all signals from all sub-systems with that base name are considered ignored.

-ignore_outputs (list of output-spec) –
+ignore_outputs (list of output-spec, optional) –

 A list of sub-system outputs known not to be connected.
 This is only used in checking for unused signals, and does not disable use of the output.